 Graduates of the Bachelor of Business (Information Systems) will demonstrate knowledge and skills to solve problems and exploit opportunities in diverse business contexts through applications of technology-based systems.
-The program provides an initial foundation year of key business disciplines such as Accounting, Marketing, Business Law and Management whilst latter years provide students with knowledge and skills in the major areas of business information systems.
-The program is characterised by a final capstone project which provides students with the opportunity to apply their learning to real world problem solving.
+The program provides an initial foundation year of key business disciplines such as Accounting, Marketing, Business Law and Management, whilst the latter years provide students with knowledge and skills in the major areas of business information systems.
+The program is characterised by a final capstone project that allows students to apply their learning to real-world problem-solving tasks.